ChrstphrHll/npc_gen/students/Avaery Klaern.md

 year: 1
 guild: Jettenia
 partyID: 66
+tags:
+- Halfling
+- Barbarian
+- Exploration
+- 1st
+- Jettenia
 ---
 # Avaery Klaern
 ---
 ### Description
 - 1st year Halfling Barbarian in Jettenia
-- wavy platinum hair that's loose around the shoulders, Pale Brown eyes, and Fair skin
+- wavy platinum hair that's loose around the shoulders, Amber eyes, and Fair skin
 - Is Silent and Unimaginative, and has Cooperation as their ideal

 ### Organizations